Get

 There are a few situations in which frustration-elicited aggression can crop up.
 One common one is when your dog wants to bark or lunge at something outside the house, but they can’t due to a window or fence being in the way.

-As their frustration builds, they’ll become more likely to lash out violently if you or another animal get too close.
+As their frustration builds, they’ll become more likely to lash out violently if you or another person or animal get too close.
 That can lead to a fight between two dogs, or it can mean that you — or worse, one of your kids — suffers a nasty bite.

 Frustration-elicited aggression often happens when a dog is on a leash or crated as well.
 Basically, anything that puts a barrier between your dog and the target of their arousal can create frustration and aggression.